 Some people think it’s a good idea for the government to step in and tell people how to behave.
 We Libertarians say, as long as what “those people” are doing does not impact anyone else’s freedom, it’s not the government’s business.
 (It’s also very expensive and usually not very effective.)

 We support laws that prescribe penalties for damage done in driving while intoxicated, because that puts other people’s lives and rights at risk.
 We don’t support prohibition on the grounds that someone MIGHT overindulge and then MIGHT drive a car.

 As Thomas Jefferson wrote in the Declaration of Independence, we all have an inherent right to life, liberty, and the pursuit of happiness.
 The proper role of government – indeed, the only reason to establish a government at all – is to protect those rights.
 When our state government goes beyond that role, it is overstepping its bounds, and needs to be reeled back in.

-We need strong Libertarian voices at the Capitol to make sure that laws that impair our rights are opposed.
-We need someone whose vote will not be affected by lobbyists, or by party leadership.
-We need an independent voice for personal freedom.
+We need strong Libertarian voices at the Capitol to make sure that laws that infringe on our rights are opposed.
+We need representatives whose vote will not be affected by lobbyists, or by party leadership.
+We need independent voices for personal freedom.

 You can read some of the stances of the Libertarian Party of Utah here.